asm-products/villeme/README.md

 You can read more about *git branch* [here](http://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).

-If you're trying to fix a bug, you might want to name the branch `fix-short-description`.
+If you're trying to fix a bug, you might want to name the branch:

+    `fix-short-description`

-If you're adding a feature, `feature-short-description` is a good name.
+If you're adding a feature:

+    `feature-short-description`

 After you can execute checkout to go the branch
 `git checkout -b branch-name`